salmant/DevOps-Puppet-Amazon-CloudWatch/README.md

 In the `params` class, you can specify which metrics are required to be monitored and reported.
 If you would like to have a certain metric measured, use `true`.
 Otherwise, you need to determin the value of `false` for the metric.
 <br><br>
-The entry point to our module is this file: [init.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/init.pp)
+The entry point to the module is this file: [init.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/init.pp)
 <br><br>
-The Amazon CloudWatch installation step of our Puppet module is written in this file: [install.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/install.pp)
+The Amazon CloudWatch installation step of the Puppet module is written in this file: [install.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/install.pp)
 <br><br>
-The Amazon CloudWatch configure step of our Puppet module is written in this file: [config.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/config.pp)
+The Amazon CloudWatch configure step of the Puppet module is written in this file: [config.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/config.pp)
 <br><br>
-The final part of our module is to run the Amazon CloudWatch Agent that is written in this file: [service.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/service.pp)
+The final part of the module is to run the Amazon CloudWatch Agent that is written in this file: [service.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/service.pp)
 <br><br>